swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 #### MutableRawSpan

-`MutableRawSpan` is similar to `MutableSpan<T>`, but reperesents untyped initialized bytes. `MutableRawSpan` specifically supports encoding and decoding applications.
+`MutableRawSpan` is similar to `MutableSpan<T>`, but represents untyped initialized bytes. `MutableRawSpan` specifically supports encoding and decoding applications.
 Its API supports `unsafeLoad(as:)` and `storeBytes(of: as:)`, as well as a variety of bulk copying operations.

 ##### `MutableRawSpan` API: